 Correction System Career Opportunities

 The following career opportunities are geared toward those interested in pursuing a job within the correctional system.
 While each state may feature its own entrance requirements, the majority of these positions requires at least a certificate in criminal justice studies.
-You will find a criminal justice degree salary is well worth the time and investment.
+You will find the compensation for a career in law enforcement or security services is well worth the time and investment.

 - Corrections Officer – These professionals work directly in prison and jail facilities that house criminal offenders.
 This position may also be referred to as detention officers.
 The primary responsibilities of a correctional officer is to monitor inmate activity, secure the facility and prevent fighting among inmates.
 This position may be found in municipal jails, federal and state prisons, police agencies and in a sheriff’s department.
 Along with physical monitoring, correctional officers must create detailed reports of inmate activity, behavior and progress.